quicknir/reveal_wise_enum/example.md

 ### Interdependent Globals
  - When globals depend on other globals, things can get nasty
- - To prevent nastiness, I will convince you of three things:
-   - Always define globals in the header
-   - Avoid laziness in globals
-   - Always include headers defining globals, in the header
+ - Static Initialization Order Fiasco (SIOF)
+ - Sadly: there is no silver bullet
+ - We can spread some knowledge around though

 ### Define globals in the header
- - We know from Static Initialization Order Fisaco (SIOF) that the initialization order between different translation units is unspecified
+ - Initialization order between different translation units is unspecified
  - If your global is defined in `.cpp`, it will be initialized as part of its own TU
  - This means that it is *never* safe for a client global to use your global in its constructor/destructor

-### Avoid laziness in globals
+### Beware laziness and destructors
 #### A noisy logger
 ```
 #include <iostream>